 Regular Fluid Changes

 I’m hesitant to even put this on my list because it’s so elementary.
 But the importance of performing basic maintenance on your Subaru increases substantially when you introduce the stress of off-road driving.
 Engine oil should be done using high quality fluids and good filters.
 I personally change my oil no later than the 3k mark.
 But this might vary with newer vehicles that have 7-10k mile intervals.
 I would typically prefer to err on the side of caution and go no longer than 6-7k if I’ve been pushing the car hard.
-I use Amsoil or Royal Purple products and follow the manufacturer’s weight recommendation.
+I use Amsoil or Royal Purple products and follow the manufacturer’s oil weight recommendation.

 I use an app in my phone to track and make sure the transmission fluid, front diff gear oil, and rear diff get checked on regularly.
 I never exceed the interval recommended by Subaru and I routinely change these fluids prior to the factory recommendation.